pnp/blog/content/post/viva-connections-amp-sharepoint-framework-community-call-30th-of.md

     view) for logged-in user's associated plans, deep links to specific tasks directly in Planner, and filters tasks based on selected plan.
-Uses aysnc dropdown property pane field to fetch current user\'s associated plans and Microsoft Graph to get plans and tasks.
+Uses aysnc dropdown property pane field to fetch current user's associated plans and Microsoft Graph to get plans and tasks.
 Submit action handling in ACE and Quick View, view multiple tasks within a single Adaptive Card.